The Norman Conquests

 "It's quite an honor to be selected among such an amazing group of talented professionals," said Brian.
-"I am extremely thankful to my co-workers for nominating me.
-But if they think this is going to entitle them to longer lunch breaks, they're sadly mistaken."
+"I am extremely thankful to my co-workers for nominating me."

 To see what a winning "Accomplished Under 40" nomination looks like, here's Brian's:

 Norman Building & Design

 Brian’s positions in construction have included laborer, estimator, project manager, VP of operations and now president.
 Some of his notable projects include the San Francisco Conservatory of Music, Larry Ellison’s Woodside Residence and work on both UCSF and SFSU campuses.
 He holds a Bachelor of Arts in Econ/Math from UC Santa Barbara, and a Master of Business Administration from Arizona State.
 Brian’s passion is to combine the creativity and beauty of his clients' dream homes with the business systems and discipline to reliably deliver on time and on budget.
 He has also enjoyed increasing Norman’s remodel business by five times over the last three years.